tsnow03/co-creation-article/README.md

-# Notebooks Now!
-Submission Template
+# A path to better science through co-creation and open infrastructure
+#### Commentaries for AGU Earth and Space Science published using Notebooks Now!
 [![Made with MyST](https://img.shields.io/badge/made%20with-myst-orange)](https://mystmd.org)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Notebooks-Now/submission-myst-full/HEAD?labpath=notebooks/data-screening.ipynb)

-This submission template is for a markdown-based publication with additional supporting notebook and markdown files, as well as supporting data, bibliography, and MyST build configuration.
+**Summary:** Proprietary development solutions are often perceived as being delivered more quickly and easily than open methods, fueling the misconception that they inherently produce better overall outcomes.
+However, we argue that open development practices can lead to both efficient and maximally impactful outcomes and that one successful strategy for accelerating open approaches in the geosciences is co-creation.
+This collaborative flywheel dynamic -- pioneered in the geosciences by the Pangeo project -- encourages teamwork, standardizes access to shared infrastructure, and facilitates iterations of stakeholder feedback and development to accelerate solution finding.

+## Notebooks Now!
+Submission Template

+This submission template was used to create this markdown-based publication.

-## Source files
+### Source files

-The primary source file for this template is a MyST markdown article.
-This file may reference notebook cells from other sub-articles to use the output of these cells as figures.
-It may also reference content from other markdown sub-articles.
-All of these supplementary source notebooks/articles should be saved in the `notebooks/` folder.
-It also contains MyST blocks tagged in their metadata as `"part": "abstract"`, or `"part": "availability"` - these cells will be extracted from the document and included as the specified part in the built output.

-## Supporting material

-### Supplementary data

-By convention, all data should be saved in `data/` directory.
-There is nothing magic about this directory; references to your data from your notebook must still specify the correct relative path.
+The primary source file for this template is a MyST markdown article (`article.md`).

 ### Supplementary images

-Similar to the `data/` directory, images for figures should be specified in `images/` directory.
+Images for figures and banner are specified in `images/` directory.

 ### Bibliography

-Bibliography entries may be specified two ways, both described in the [MyST docs](https://mystmd.org/guide/citations).
-They may be listed explicitly in BibTeX format, by convention in the file `references.bib`, and referenced by key using a `cite` MyST role.
-They may also be specified as inline DOI links.
-These do not require full bibliographic information; the data is fetched implicitly on build from the DOI.
+Bibliography entries are specified by convention in the file `references.bib`.

-## MyST configuration
+### MyST configuration

-A `myst.yml` file must be provided to configure notebook metadata and exports.
-This includes authors, affiliations, licenses, keywords, and [much more](https://mystmd.org/guide/frontmatter).
+A `myst.yml` file is provided to configure notebook metadata and exports based on [mystmd frontmatter](https://mystmd.org/guide/frontmatter).
+The book produced and build time is laid out based on _toc.yml, though because this book only has one document, it really isn't needed.

-## Building output artifacts
+### Building output artifacts

 To build PDF/JATS output from your source data, you must have the MyST Markdown CLI installed